NirmalK22/NirmalK22-Hotel-Reservation-System/README.md

-A web-based hotel reservation system built using C# .NET and Guna UI Framework, enabling users to view available rooms, make bookings, and manage reservations efficiently.
+A dekstop application for hotel reservation system built using C# .NET and Guna UI Framework, enabling users to view available rooms, make bookings, and manage reservations efficiently.